OpenDataPlatform/simpleapp/docs/howto.md

      PY_CODE="https://n0.minio1:9000/spark-sapp/py/create_table.py"
 ```

+Of course, this should be adjusted to where you stored your code.

 An alternate solution would be to embed application code in the Docker image.
 More on this later.

 And the spark-submit at the end: